SheffieldSolar/Geocode/README.md

 ### ONS setup ###

-The Geocode library makes use of data from the Office for National Statistics in order to geocode Lower Layer Super Output Areas (LLSOAs).
-The first time you make use of the `Geocoder.geocode_llsoa()` method, the LLSOA (December 2011) Population Weighted Centroids data will be downloaded from the ONS API and cached locally in `geocode/ons/llsoa_centroids_<version>.p`.
-More information [here](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-population-weighted-centroids).
+The Geocode library makes use of data from the Office for National Statistics in order to geocode Lower Layer Super Output Areas (LLSOAs) in England and Wales.
+The first time you make use of the `Geocoder.geocode_llsoa()` method, the LLSOA (December 2011) Population Weighted Centroids data will be downloaded from the ONS API and cached locally in `geocode/ons_nrs/llsoa_centroids_<version>.p`.
+The first time you make use of the `Geocoder.reverse_geocode_llsoa()` method, the LLSOA (December 2011) Boundaries EW data will be downloaded from the ONS API and cached locally in `geocode/ons_nrs/llsoa_boundaries_<version>.p`.
+More information [here](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-population-weighted-centroids) and [here](https://geoportal.statistics.gov.uk/datasets/lower-layer-super-output-areas-december-2011-boundaries-ew-bsc).

+### NRS setup ###

+The Geocode library makes use of data from National Records of Scotland in order to geocode Lower Layer Super Output Areas (LLSOAs) in Scotland.
+The raw population-weighted centroids and boundary data is available from the NRS website, but for convenience and performance reasons the data has been re-formatted and re-projected and is packaged with this library.
+More information [here](https://www.nrscotland.gov.uk/statistics-and-data/geography/our-products/census-datasets/2011-census/2011-census-supporting-information).

+Contains NRS data © Crown copyright and database right 2020

+Contains Ordnance Survey data © Crown copyright and database right 2020

 ### data.gov.uk setup ###